smikitky/vscode-dicom-dump/README.md

 **USE AT YOUR OWN RISK.
 DO NOT USE THIS FOR CLINICAL PURPOSES.**

-- Does not work with remote workspaces mounted with `FileSystemProvider` (blocked by: microsoft/vscode#48034).
 - Cannot display the image (pixel/voxel data) itself.
 - It's not possible to modify DICOM files.